 Nokia opens a Digital Creativity Lab in Munich

 At the end of 2017, Nokia announced the opening of a “Digital Creativity Lab” in Munich to get one step closer to the digital world of tomorrow.
 The lab is to drive forward cross-sector research projects and develop existing ecosystems.

 Bavarian State Minister @IlseAigner on stage at #NokiaDCL opening in Munich today, speaking about advancing digitalization in Bavaria. @nokianetworks pic.twitter.com/PhQCYt8ouq— Bernhard Fuckert (@BFuckert) 14.
 November 2017

 The innovation lab’s main focuses

 New technologies, products like apps and software platforms – they’re the main focuses that the technology company Nokia wants to address with its Digital Creativity Lab.
 Universities and research institutes are to have a say in the digital future there together with companies from various industries.
 The company wants to specifically focus on the topics IoT, Industry 4.0 and Smart Cities in cooperation with car manufacturers and software developers, as well as local administration and universities.
 For example, 5G – the next generation of mobile communications – is on the agenda under the keyword Industry 4.0.
 Together with industrial companies and technology producers, research is to be done on solutions for a tactile Internet so that production machines can be controlled in real time in future.
-The lab is already working at full speed on research products in the car industry for networking vehicles.
-In future Nokia also wants to work together with the Munich Mobility Hub on mobility solutions for networked and semi-automated vehicles.
+The lab is already working at full speed on research products in the car industry for on mobility solutions for networked and semi-automated vehicles.